 - Each passenger can carry a maximum of one piece of sports equipment.

-- For our flights operating to/from North America, sports equipment is carried as part of the standard free baggage allowance.
-Excess baggage rates of €75/$100 apply if you carry in excess of the free allowance.
+- For our flights operating to/from North America, sports equipment is carried as part of the standard baggage allowance.
+Excess baggage rates of €75/$100 apply if you carry in excess of the standard allowance.
 This fee is charged per passenger, each way.

 - For all other Aer Lingus flights, Sports Equipment is subject to a fee of €40 or equivalent payable online prior to departure; or a fee of €50 or equivalent payable through our reservations centre or at the airport on the day of departure.
 This fee is charged per passenger, per direction.